TeMU-BSC/meddoplace_scoring_script/README.md

 For Task 2.1 (Toponym Resolution using GeoNames), you will need the GeoNames *allCountries.txt* gazetteer that can be downloaded from [here](http://download.geonames.org/export/dump/allCountries.zip).

 The MEDDOPLACE task data is available on [Zenodo](https://doi.org/10.5281/zenodo.7707566).
-Keep in mind that the annotated test set won't be uploaded until the task has finished.
+Keep in mind that the reference test set won't be uploaded until the task has finished.

 ## Usage Instructions